tkimhofer/msbrowser/index.md

 ```
 If prompted by the command line, perform necessary package updates.

-MSbrowser can be launched with the following R-terminal commands:
+MSbrowser can be launched with the following R-terminal command:

 ```R
 msbrowser::startApp()